israelperez/heroquest/soundboard/README.md

 Your soundboard is now ready to use how ever you want to.
 You'll notice pressing the button a second time will stop playback of that sample of the same layer.
 Pressing a new button will interrupt the currently playing sample of the same layer.
 Files starting with "bgm_" will play on one layer and all other files on another.

-## 6. 3D Printing and Assembling the Portable solution
+## 6. 3D Printing and Assembling the portable solution

 I have designed and craeted a housig frame that neatly packages all the parts of this project.
 You do not need it to enjoy the soundboard but its saves room and mess on a table top.